rayahazi/ReactJS-Afternoon-B-2022/04 lesson/README.md

-# Lists & Keys
+# Lists and keys

-We will usually use the `map()` function to loop over array.
+- List - any array. `[]`
+- in react - any value in the list must have a unique key (for manipulation - edit, delete etc..)

-### map(callbackfn: (value: number, index: number))
+## map(callbackfn: (value: number, index?: number))

-map(callbackfn: (value: number, index: number)) - Calls a defined callback function on each element of an array, and returns an array that contains the results.
+Calls a defined callback function on each element of an array, and returns an array that contains the results.

 ```js
 import React, { Component } from "react";